 If the meat seems to be shredding or crumbling as soon as you stab into it, then that means it’s already overcooked.

 Don’t Forget to Spritz The Brisket

-I like to spritz my brisket throughout the cook.
-If you’re wondering how often to spritz the brisket, I tried to do it every 30 minutes.
+I like to spritz my brisket after the 60-90 minutes.
+If you’re wondering how often to use a brisket spritz, I tried to do it every 45minutes.